ksath/satheesh-c/README.md

 # satheesh-c
-basic onc - now I have created a new branch
+basic onc - now I not a hsadve created a new branch